 How Can You Prevent COVID-19?

 The best way to prevent infection is to avoid being exposed to the virus.
 There is currently no vaccine for the COVID-19 virus.
-The CDC recommends that people avoid all non-essential travel to China.
+The CDC recommends that people avoid all nonessential travel.
+For the latest updates on travel recommendations visit: www.cdc.gov/coronavirus/2019-ncov/travelers/index.html.

 Wash your hands often with soap and water for at least 20 seconds, and use an alcohol-based hand sanitizer if soap and water are not available.